Article

 Key takeaways

-IT offboarding is the process of removing an employee's access to the company's IT systems, data, and devices when they leave the organization.
-It involves:
+IT offboarding is the process of removing an employee’s access to company systems, apps, and devices at the time of their exit.
+It ensures accounts are deactivated, equipment is retrieved, and sensitive data stays secure.

 Why is IT offboarding important?

-IT offboarding checklist: key steps to prevent security risks
+Employee offboarding checklist: key steps to prevent IT security risks

 Step 1: HR initiates the offboarding process